Connect with ProQuest

 - The emergency landing of a U.S. EP-3 at Hainan Island in 2001

 Spanning 20,975 pages, Donald Rumsfeld’s Snowflakes, Part I: The Pentagon and U.S. Foreign Policy, 2001-2003 provides researchers with an unparalleled, hour-by-hour account of the office of the Secretary of Defense during the first term of the George W. Bush Administration, from 2001 to 2003.
 The collection complements a growing collection of Archive documents on the era of 9/11, Iraq, and Afghanistan.
 Part II, which covers later years of Rumsfeld’s tenure from 2004 to 2006 will be published in 2021.
+It is part of the Digital National Security Archive (DNSA).

 Previous, related DNSA publications include U.S. Intelligence Community After 9/11, Targeting Iraq, Part 1: Planning, Invasion, and Occupation, 1997-2004 , Terrorism and U.S Policy, 1968-2002 and U.S. Intelligence on Weapons of Mass Destruction: From World War II to Iraq.